Tow-Boot/U-Boot/README.md

 The feature name may be missing if the changes are trivial and require only a single branch.

+### Commits

-External patches brought into the tree should be prefixed `external-`, with the commits including an `Origin: ` line detailing the exact source used initially.
+External patches brought into the tree should include an `Origin: ` line detailing the exact source used initially.

+When rebasing, be mindful about changes from the downstream origin, and rebase on top of those if there are any.